Law enforcement in Japan: National Police Agency

-As the central coordinating body for the entire police system, the National Police Agency determines general standards and policies; detailed direction of operations is left to the lower echelons.
-In a national emergency or large-scale disaster, the agency is authorized to take command of prefectural police forces.
-In 1989, the agency was composed of about 1,100 national civil servants, empowered to collect information and to formulate and execute national policies.
-The agency is headed by a Commissioner General who is appointed by the National Public Safety Commission with the approval of the Prime Minister.
+As the central coordinating body for the entire police system, the National Police Agency (Japanese: 警察庁, Hepburn: Keisatsu-chō) determines general standards and policies, while detailed direction of operations is left to the prefectural headquarters.
+However, in a national emergency or large-scale disaster, the agency is authorized to take command of prefectural police forces.
+In 1989, the agency was composed of about 1,100 national civil servants, empowered to collect information and to formulate and execute national policies, headed by a Commissioner-General who is appointed by the National Public Safety Commission with the approval of the Prime Minister.
 The Central Office includes the Secretariat, with divisions for general operations, planning, information, finance, management, and procurement and distribution of police equipment.
-The NPA operates five bureaus.
+The NPA also operates five regional bureaus.
 Citizen oversight is provided by the National Public Safety Commission.

 As of 2017, the NPA has a strength of 2,100 police officers, 900 Imperial Guards, and 4,800 civilian staff, for a total of 7,800 personnel.